 The Work-Study program allows a VA student to earn the Federal or state minimum wage (whichever is higher) for up to 1,300 hours per year.
-The benefit is tax free and allows each VA student to "earn while he/she learns," while he/she is pursuing an approved post-secondary program of education on at least a three-quarter time basis.
-The VA Work-Study student may only perform VA related work.
-This work might include preparing and processing VA enrollment certifications, checking VA student attendance records or checking for course changes.
-Students who are eligible for Federal VA education benefits may be eligible for work study.
+The benefit is tax-free and allows each VA student to "earn while he/she learns," while he/ she is pursuing an approved post-secondary program of education on at least a threequarter time basis.
+The VA Work-Study student may only perform VA-related work.
+This work might include preparing and processing VA enrollment certifications, checking VA student attendance records, or checking for course changes.
+Students who are eligible for Federal VA education benefits may be eligible for workstudy.

 f.
-Shopping Sheet/College Financing Plan
+College Financing Plan

 Southern Union State Community College has agreed to comply with Establishing Principles of Excellence for Educational Institutions Serving Service Members, Veterans, Spouses, and Other Family Members (E.O.
-13607), with a commitment to use the Financial Aid Shopping Sheet (Shopping Sheet).
-The Shopping Sheet/College Financing Plan will provide each prospective veteran and service member students with a personalized form that contains standardized information describing the cost of the educational program and the amount of that cost that may be covered by available Federal educational benefits and financial aid.
+13607), with a commitment to use the college financing plan.
+The college financing plan will provide each prospective veteran and service member student with a personalized form that contains standardized information describing the cost of the educational program and the amount of that cost that may be covered by available Federal educational benefits and financial aid.